HebiRobotics/QuickBuffers/README.md

     .append("text"); // field is now 'my-text'
 ```

+If you receive messages with many identical Strings, you may want to use a `StringInterner` to share already existing references.

 ### Repeated Fields

 Note: Our own use cases make very little use of repeated fields, so we expect that the API can probably be improved significantly. (i.e. please let us know if you have any better ideas)